GDSL-UL/jobs/README.md

 Apply Here:

-### Uncovering the relationship between commuting, mental health and income in the UK and its geographical underpinnings
+### Uncovering the Relationship between Commuting, Mental Health and Income in the UK and its Geographical Underpinnings

 Supervisors: Carmen Cabrera-Arnau, Francisco Rowe, Mark Green